 Corrosion Stages/Scale

 Stages of Corrosion Generally, corrosion problem is measured or rated at 4 stages.
-The corrosion rating is on a scale of 0 to 4.
+The stages of corrosion rating are on a scale of 0 to 4.
 One must establish a consistency of assessing material corrosion conditions.
-This Stage/Scale system is designed to assist common folks in understanding of corrosion problems and establish
+This Stage/Scale system is designed to assist common folks in understanding of corrosion problems

 Read More »